 This is one of those things that people rarely question these days.
 Mouthwash is good for your gums, teeth, and overall health….right?
+The health of your mouth is an incredibly important thing, but sometimes things go wrong and people might need to have something like osseous surgery to fix their gums for example.
+Luckily, you can easily look after your mouth.
 There are a number of natural options (which we will get to), but I really want to take you beyond the idea of whipping up some concoction that will replace what you usually buy from the store.
 We need to understand more about our oral health and how it is connected to our overall health.
 I’d love to be able to convince you to Never Buy Mouthwash Again.

 Oral Health is Vital